PhosCity/Aegisub-Scripts/README.md

 Now you are ready for timing.
 Here, you'll first do the exact timing on the line and then press the hotkey.
 The script will make the decision for you whether it should add lead in, snap to keyframe, link the lines together or add lead out.
 You then move to the next line and repeat. _Exact time, hotkey.
 Exact time, hotkey.
 That's it._

-I have come to like this method because it has the convenience of decision making of TPP but at the same time, if I do not agree with the script, I am free to fix it and move to next line.
+I have come to like this method because it has the convenience of decision-making of TPP but at the same time, if I do not agree with the script, I am free to fix it and move to next line.

 **Note**: If the end time of your line exceeds the audio of next line, don't fix it.
 Go to the next line, exact time it and then press the hotkey.
 The script will fix it.
 It works in this manner because it can only make proper decision of line linking of current line in context of start time of next line.

-**Note2:** This is just the first release of the script and I understand that it'll not be perfect right now but as I keep timing with it and come across edge cases where it fails, I'll be sure to improve it where I can.

-If you want to to check exactly what steps the script takes for decision making, expand the following and let me know if I got something wrong.
+If you want to check exactly what steps the script takes for decision-making, expand the following and let me know if I got something wrong.

 <details>
   <summary>Click here to expand</summary>